apache/spark/docs/sql-ref-syntax-qry-select.md

   </dd>
   <dt><code><em>from_item</em></code></dt>
   <dd>
     Specifies a source of input for the query.
-It can be one of the following.
+It can be one of the following:
     <ol>
       <li>Table relation</li>
       <li>Join relation</li>